MuntasirArafat/React-Js-hosting-404-Error/README.md

 React Js hosting 404 Error

-To slove 404 error on page reload in shared hosing or any hosting just create a file name called
+To slove 404 error on page reload in shared hosing or any hosting just insert this code in .htaccess file.txt

 ```
 <IfModule mod_rewrite.c>